zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Exit criteria

 -   You should see a list of the available REST APIs.
-However, you will not be able to execute them from here, as they are protected by AAD application permissions, accepting only token-based calls from registered apps.\
+However, you will not be able to execute them from here as they are protected by AAD application permissions, which accept only token-based calls from registered apps.\
     ![The Swagger page for the published Web API is displayed.](images/Hands-onlabunguided-Appmodernizationimages/media/image40.png "Swagger")

 ## Exercise 9: Configure and deploy the Contoso Insurance web app